Martchus/tagparser/doc/adding-new-fields.md

 # Adding a new field

 This document describes how to add support for a new field.
-From these instructions one can also deduce what places need to be adjusted when amending support for a field.
+From these instructions one can also deduce which places need to be adjusted when amending support for a field.

 ## Support new field in tagparser library
-1. Check whether one of the following pages contains a mentioning/recommendation for the specific field to be added:
+1. Check whether one of the following pages contains a mention/recommendation for the specific field to be added:
     * https://wiki.hydrogenaud.io/index.php?title=Tag_Mapping
     * https://docs.mp3tag.de/mapping